radicle-dev/heartwood/radicle-cli/examples/rad-init-private-clone.md

-Given a private repo `rad:z2ug5mwNKZB8KGpBDRTrWHAMbvHCu` belonging to Alice, Bob tries to clone it, and even though he's connected to Alice, it fails.
+Given a private repo `rad:z2ug5mwNKZB8KGpBDRTrWHAMbvHCu` belonging to Alice, Bob tries to fetch it, and even though he's connected to Alice, it fails.

 ``` ~bob
 $ rad track rad:z2ug5mwNKZB8KGpBDRTrWHAMbvHCu